Things to do and Dining Out

 Whitesands Beach - a short drive will take you to the Blue Flag beach at Whitesands – popular with families and surfers alike.
 The café serves breakfast and evening meals in the summer season or a takeaway to sit on the beach to watch the spectacular sunsets.

-Fishguard comprises of the old harbour of Lower Town which is a particularly picturesque village with its cluster of quayside cottages.
+Fishguard comprises of the old harbour of Lower Town which is a particularly picturesque village with its cluster of quayside cottages and cafe.
 The main town of Fishguard is perched on the cliff top.

 - Fishguard Farmers Market is held in the Fishguard Town Hall every Saturday and a weekly market every Thursday.
 There are delicious local produce and crafts on offer and the market is well worth a visit.